 Many hikers seek out the Madriu-Perafita-Claror Valley.
 This remote valley covers nearly 10% of the principality and has tremendous natural beauty.
 The valley’s remoteness has preserved a 13th century culture of communal land ownership and traditional agriculture methods.
 The Madriu-Perafita-Claror Valley has been recognized as Andorra’s only UNESCO World Heritage Site.

 Andorra can be quiet in the summer, but in winter, the principality comes to life.
 It is a winter sports playground and skiing is one of the most popular things to do in Andorra.

 Most skiers make their way to the Vallnord resort, which is made up of three different mountains.
 While our trip to Andorra was in the late spring/early summer, there was still plenty of snow at the Vallnord Ordino-Arcalis resort.
 The resort was officially closed, but we got to see hikers and a few snowmobilers out on the mountain.

 Visit a Winery

-Despite being sandwiched between two great wine cultures (France and Spain), viticulture came late to Andorra – and initially it was only an experiment.
+Despite being sandwiched between two great wine cultures (France and Spain), viticulture came late to this mountain country – and initially it was only an experiment.
 Agriculture in Andorra was historically limited to tobacco, but in 1988, grapes were planted and the first vintage came in 2006.

-One of our favorite things to do in Andorra was a visit to the Casa Auvinya winery.
+One of our favorite activities in Andorra was a visit to the Casa Auvinya winery.
 Perched high on the side of a mountain on the road from Sant Julia de Loria, you can enjoy delicious vintages while taking in beautiful mountain views.